 Now, as an optional last step, you can open the steam shower's Room Specification dialog and remove the default base molding from the Moldings panel.

-THe steam shower, is now complete.
-The desired door style and other finishing touches should now be added.
+The steam shower is now complete.
+The desired door style and other finishing touches can now be added.